Benoit-Beaulieu/SQL-Portfolio/README.md

 For a detailed breakdown of our process, check out our final presentation, [**HERE**](https://github.com/Benoit-Beaulieu/StratOps2023_TheCommons/blob/f5520431684f74a23646988147aa50ad431cac69/Final%20Presentation%20-%20Team%20Rohan%20%20(RoR).pdf)

 ### Analysis
-The majority of my data analysis was fixated on delivery time.I worked with a sub-unit of our team to develop a our three-pronged merchant incentive program to develop a predictive mode.
+The majority of my data analysis was fixated on delivery time.
+I worked with a sub-unit of our team to develop a our three-pronged merchant incentive program aimed towards developing a predictive model.

 The queries I created to conduct the bulk of my analysis can be found [**HERE**](https://github.com/Benoit-Beaulieu/StratOps2023_TheCommons/blob/71886e97d0c47ccb14041698ec6bfaedb969d829/core_curriculum_analysis.sql)